Artificial Intelligence Risk Framework Development for New Zealand

 NZ AI Risk Taxonomy

-A classification system covering Privacy Act violations, Fair Trading Act breaches, Treaty obligation failures, data sovereignty risks, algorithmic bias against Maori and Pacific communities, and vendor concentration exposure.
-Delivered as a structured document and Excel file for GRC integration.
+A classification system covering Privacy Act 2020 violations, Fair Trading Act breaches, Treaty of Waitangi obligation failures, Māori data sovereignty risks, algorithmic bias against Māori and Pacific communities, and vendor concentration exposure.
+Delivered as a structured document and Excel file for GRC integration across your organisation.

 Privacy Act Risk Mapping